-Defence of insanity at preliminary investigation 48.
-When an accused person appears to be of sound mind at the time of a preliminary investigation, notwithstanding that it is alleged that, at the time when the act was committed in respect of which the accused person is charged, he was insane within the meaning of the law relating to capacity to commit a criminal offence, the court shall proceed with the case and, if the accused person ought, in the opinion of the court, to be committed for trial before the Grand Court, the court shall so commit him.
+49. When an accused person appears to be of sound mind at the time of a Defence of insanity at preliminary investigation, notwithstanding that it is alleged that, at the time when the act was committed in respect of which the accused person is charged, he was insane within the meaning of the law relating to capacity to commit a criminal offence, the court shall proceed with the case and, if the accused person ought, in the opinion of the court, to be committed for trial before the Grand Court, the court shall so commit him.

-Resumption of proceedings if accused ceases to be incapable 49.
-Whenever any preliminary investigation or trial is postponed under section 46 or 47, the court may, at any time, resume the preliminary investigation or trial, unless the accused person is detained in pursuance of an order by the Governor given under section 47(3), and require the accused to appear or be brought before such court, when, if the court finds him capable of making his defence, the preliminary investigation or trial shall proceed, but if the court considers the accused person still to be incapable of making his defence, it shall act as if the accused were brought before it for the first time.
+50. Whenever any preliminary investigation or trial is postponed under section 47 or 48, the court may, at any time, resume the preliminary investigation or trial, preliminary investigation unless the accused person is detained in pursuance of an order by the Governor given under section 48(3), and require the accused to appear or be brought before such court, when, if the court finds him capable of making his defence, the preliminary investigation or trial shall proceed, but if the court considers the accused person still to be incapable of making his defence, it shall act as if the accused were brought before it for the first time.